 Legend Keeper is a 26 part animated fantasy adventure series for kids 8-12, set in the jungles and mountains of remote north eastern India.
 In the beginning … Legends roamed the earth: Through India and Asia, mythical creatures like Yali the Horned Lion, Chelamma the Scorpion Goddess, the Yeti, the …

 Kym Goldsworthy is one of Australia’s most experienced and awarded TV writer producers.
-He is a 6 time Australian Writers' Guild AWGIE winner, most recently in 2017 as a co writer of the 4 part drama Deep Water (with Kris...Read more about Kym Goldsworthy
+He is a 6-time Australian Writers Guild AWGIE winner, most recently in 2017 as a co-writer of the 4 part drama Deep Water (with Kris Wyld) which...Read more about Kym Goldsworthy

 Simon Hopkinson is regarded one of the most experienced writers and script producers in children’s television.
 He was a co-creator of the original Bananas in Pyjamas TV series, writing more than 100 episodes, 4 half-hour specials, 70 songs (with 2 ARIA nominations), a stage show and two award winning CD-ROMs for B1 and B2.
 He also co-created the series New Macdonald’s Farm (Channel 9) and Larry, the Lawnmower (10 Network).
 In addition to writing for many children’s television series he was script producer for the animated series I Got A Rocket and Erky Perky, as well as the first series of the live-action drama My Place.